tarantool/doc/doc/book/box/engines/memtx.rst

 .. image:: memtx/snapshot03.svg

-So, even in emergency situations such as an outage or a Tarantool instance crash, when the in-memory database is lost, all the data can be restored fully during Tarantool restart.
+So, even in emergency situations such as an outage or a Tarantool instance failure, when the in-memory database is lost, the data can be restored fully during Tarantool restart.

 What happens during the restart: